Event Planning Guide

 • You may even want to consider writing out an outline for your members in order to clarify what you want.

 It is important to consider during your event planning process how your event will be inclusive and accessible to students.
-It should be goal that each event your organization plans, the leaders and members critically look accessible and inclusion.
+It should be goal that each event your organization plans, the leaders and members critically examine it’s accessiblity and inclusion.
 To start check out the Event Accessibility Worksheet from McBurney Disability Resource Center.
+See additional information for RSOs under Risk Management and Event Access.

 Marketing serves the dual purpose of spreading the word about your organization and its activities and involving your members in working for the good of the group.
 Effective marketing requires that you think about WHO is most likely to be interested in what your organization offers and how you are going to reach them.
 There is no one formula; each organization will need to develop its own best methods to publicize different types of events.